Killthebug/Bika-Lims-Wiki/simple Linux Plone Bika nginx SSL varnish zeocluster supervisor configuration.md

         }
     }

-If you have a verified SSL certificate (non-self-signed) for test.com, you can either use the following:
+If you have a verified SSL certificate (non-self-signed) for test.com, you can place the certificate and key at /etc/nginx/ssl and use the following configuration:

     # Varnish
     upstream plone {